tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 * Modern processors tend to have on chip cache integrated into the silicon chip design, because there are so many transistors available in modern CPUs.
     * It is not difficult to integrate a section of the CPU circuitry to contain an additional cache.
-* lets assume build in cache has 1 cycle
+* Lets assume build in cache has 1 cycle
 * CPU cache hit rate is 90% and chip cache hit rates %80
 * </br><img src="./img/47.png" alt="alt text" width="500" height="300">
 * 1.5 – that’s the average memory speed of the system using on chip cache, that would give us quite a significant